 Rotating your RV mattress, and flipping it from time to time, if your model allows for this, will help you keep moisture off the RV mattress and prolong its lifespan.

-Also, you can try using a fan or heater and promote faster evaporation.
+Also, you can try using a fan, heater or RV wood stove and promote faster evaporation.
 First, rotate or flip your mattress.
 Then, place a fan near the damp area and direct the airflow, so it goes parallel to the surface of the mattress.
 Let it dry.
 If you’re using a heater, just place it 10-15 inches away from the mattress, so you won’t damage the foam, and let the warm air dry out any excess moisture.

 #5 Craft a Hypervent Platform